noname0310/babylon-mmd/docs/docs/0-quick-start/1-load-mmd-model/index.md

     - `"YYB Hatsune Miku_10th_v1.02.pmx"` - If you pass a File object, you can load the model from the File object.
     - `scene` - the scene to load the model into.

-- An importMeshAsync call in pmx file guarantees that result.meshes length is always 1.
+- An importMeshAsync call in pmx file guarantees that result.meshes length is always greater than 0 and result.meshes[0] is always a root mesh which type is MmdMesh.

 - Below is the shadow setting I won't explain in detail.